-A plan that describes how the project management team will implement the organization’s quality policy.
+The quality management plan is a plan that describes how the project management team will implement the organization’s quality policy.

 A RACI chart is a matrix of the key activities in a project set against all the people or roles.
-At each intersection of activity and role it is possible to assign somebody responsible, accountable, consulted or informed for that activity or decision.
+At each intersection of activity and role it is possible to assign somebody responsible, accountable, consulted, or informed for that activity or decision.

 A calendar of working days and nonworking days that determines those dates on which each specific resource is idle or can be active.
 Typically defines resource specific holidays and resource availability periods.
-Check out our list with some of the best resource management tools.

 Resource constraint describes a situation where a project may need additional resources but doesn’t have access to the resources—for example, a particular type of equipment, a particular project team member, or a facility such as a training room.